External Letters of Evaluation

-The unit head is the individual responsible for identifying and recruiting external reviewers to write letters of evaluation during the winter and spring terms of the year preceding the year that the review will be conducted; correspondence with potential external evaluators should not be delegated to others.
+The unit head identifies and recruits external reviewers to write review letters.
+Consultation with appropriate experts is encouraged, but the unit head is ultimately responsible, and correspondence with potential external evaluators should not be delegated to others.
+Recruitment of external reviewers should take place in February or March of the file prep year.
 A minimum of five external letters is required for each case, making it advisable to arrange for at least six or seven.
-The unit head should use the "External Evaluator Selection Worksheet" in the course of selecting and recruiting external reviewers.
+The unit head can use the "External Reviewer Selection Worksheet" in the course of selecting and recruiting external reviewers.
 The Office of the Provost does not require that this checklist be included in P&T dossiers, but it is recommended as a method to assist unit heads in doing this extremely important work.
-The College of Arts and Sciences requires dean-level approval of potential external evaluators before contacting them, and other schools and colleges may also request this step.
+The College of Arts and Sciences requires dean-level approval of potential external reviewers before contacting them, and other schools and colleges may also request this step.

-The unit must compile a list of possible external reviewers.
-The candidate may also provide a list, which should be compiled without knowledge of the unit’s list.
-If the candidate suggests a reviewer who also appears on the unit’s list, that reviewer may be considered an independent unit selection rather than one proposed by the candidate.
+The unit head must compile a list of possible external reviewers.
+The candidate may also provide a list of potential reviewers, which should be compiled without knowledge of the unit’s list.
+If the candidate suggests a reviewer who also appears on the unit’s list, that reviewer may be considered as unit-proposed rather than candidate-proposed.

 appropriate reviewers